MorphStore/Engine/doc/doxygen/pages/tutorials/primitives.md

 For using the primitives, the according header for each extension and for each primitive group has to be included.
-The extension header can be found in {Morphstore/Engine/inlcude/}vector/simd/{vector extension}/extension_{vector extension}.h, e.g. the SSE extension is included into the user code via
+The extension header can be found in {Morphstore/Engine/inlcude/}vector/simd/{vector extension}/extension_{vector extension}.h, e.g. the SSE extension is included into the code via

 <div class=userCode>
 ~~~{.cpp}